 where

 Our analysis shows that $g(r_{ph})$ is negative for all values of black hole parameters.
-So according to the Eq. (\ref{Eqrsh}), the shadow radii is imaginary, indicating that an acceptable optical behavior cannot be observed for three-dimensional black holes in Maxwell-massive theory of gravity.
+So, according to Eq. (\ref{Eqrsh}), the critical impact parameter is imaginary, indicating that an acceptable optical behavior cannot be observed for three-dimensional black holes in the Maxwell-massive theory of gravity.